Viewing poverty more clearly — from space

 “When we do a geospatial impact evaluation (GIE) on a development investment, like improving water system infrastructure, we match areas that received that investment (the treatment group) with similar ones that did not (the control group) to create a credible counterfactual that makes it possible to estimate the causal impact of that investment.”

 “One of our biggest limitations in conducting GIEs is the lack of outcome data, which is typically provided by household surveys that are infrequently collected and may not exist at all for the study area,” BenYishay explains.
 “We are already using cutting-edge data sources like nighttime lights — and while these luminosity data provide good estimates, they fail to measure a lot of things that we’re also interested in — for example the level of economic development among the poorest of the poor, non-electrified populations, and changes in agricultural areas.
-There is a real need in development research for a measurement tool like this that can overcome these challenges and truly detect these underdetected outcomes.”
+There is a real need in development research for a measurement tool, like the one developed by the Stanford researchers, that can overcome these challenges and truly detect these underdetected outcomes.”

-Professor Marshall Burke, co-lead author of the study, will be visiting William & Mary on October 14th to give a talk in the International Development Seminar Series that continues the conversation.
+Professor Marshall Burke, co-lead author of the paper, will be visiting William & Mary on October 14th to give a talk in the International Development Seminar Series that continues the conversation.

 John Custer is the Communications Manager at AidData.
 Sarina Patterson is a Communications Associate at AidData.